mathsaey/skitter/pages/configuration.md

 ## Shared Configuration

-- `:banner`: Determines if the `⬡⬢⬡⬢ Skitter <version> (<mode>)` banner is printed when the runtime is started inside `iex`, defaults to `true` for non release versions.

-- `:deploy`: Used in `:local` and `:master` mode.
-This key should be set to a `{module, function, arguments}` tuple.
-This tuple represents the application of a function which should return a workflow.
-When this key is set, the workflow returned by the function is automatically deployed after the Skitter runtime has started.
+- `:deploy` Used in `:local` and `:master` mode.
+This key should be set to a 0-arity function which should return a `t:Skitter.Workflow.t/0`.
+  This workflow will be deployed after the Skitter runtime has started.
-  - When using releases, the `--deploy` flag can be passed to `skitter local`, `skitter master` and `skitter deploy`.
-A `Module.function` argument should be passed along with this flag.
-The provided `Module` and `function` will be passed as the value for the `:deploy` key along with an empty argument list.
+  - When using releases, a string can be passed to the `--deploy` flag.
+This string will be evaluated (using `Code.eval_string/3`).
+The resulting value should be a workflow, which will be deployed after the Skitter runtime has started.
+  - When using `mix`, the `--deploy` flag can be used to pass a string to `mix skitter.master`, which will be used in the same way.

 - Skitter logs various messages to `Logger`.
 These cannot be disabled through Skitter itself, however, the `Logger` can be configured to ignore Skitter